Connecting Yalies Around the Globe in Small Groups

 What happens when a Yalie from Europe, the U.S., Africa, Latin America, Asia, Oceania, and the Middle East walk into a virtual room?
 We expect creativity, insight, and inspiring conversation.

-The Yale International Alliance, the YAA shared interest group for internationally minded alumni, is connecting alumni via Zoom small groups to celebrate the international experience of our alumni body.
+The Yale International Alliance, the YAA shared interest group for internationally minded alumni, connects alumni via Zoom small groups to celebrate the international experience of our alumni body.
 From the pandemic to our personal aspirations, we expect conversations to range widely as you get to know your own international group of Yalies.
 You may discover that current affairs are a common interest – or perhaps film, food, art, literature, music, nature, travel, or innovation.

 Small groups are a relaxed environment that encourages discussion and creates enduring relationships.
 Like our conversations in Yale dining halls and common rooms, we expect them to range from the serious and the cultural to the light-hearted and humorous!